Asina07/Asina07/README.md

 - 👋 Hi, I’m @Asina07
-- 👀 I’m interested in coding
+- </> Every line of code is a step forward
-- 🌱 I’m currently learning MERN Stack Development
+- 💭 Dreaming in code, building in reality
-- 📫 contact me on asinaabdulla1111@gmail.com
+- 📫 contact me on asinaxabdulla@gmail.com

 <!---
 Asina07/Asina07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.